'Complete' Richarlison can be one of the best strikers in Europe, says Everton boss Ancelotti | Goal.com

 The 23-year-old was in excellent form in February as he scored four times in all competitions, while he has also netted in each of his last three league appearances.

-In total, Richarlison has scored 11 goals for Everton in 2020-21, with the Brazil international having scored 13 times in his first season with the club before recording a tally of 15 in the 2019-20 campaign.
+Richarlison has scored 11 goals for Everton in 2020-21, with the Brazil international having netted 13 times in his first season with the club before recording a tally of 15 in the 2019-20 campaign.

 Both players are expected to be in Ancelotti's starting XI for Everton's clash with West Brom on Thursday, with the Toffees having the potential to climb to fourth in the Premier League table should they claim all three points and other results go their way.